lokeswarisatyanarayanan/TinderAnimation/README.md

 # Tinder loading animation

 ## If your internet is super slow and thats making you restless, open Tinder.
-Their loading animation is super satisfying to look at!
+Their loading animation is super calming to look at!
 I built a clone of that animation in SwiftUI this weekend.

 ### What did I use?